Smoothing Out Sticking Points: Sampling from Discrete-Continuous Mixtures with Dynamical Monte Carlo by Mapping Discrete Mass into a Latent Universe: Simulation study

-Table~\ref{tab:results} summarizes the latent and Hamiltonian sticky samplers' performances relative to the original sticky sampler's, with values above 1 indicating superior performances.
-Further assessment in Supplement \ref{supp:additional_results}, based on more granular summaries of the effective sample size measures, indicates essentially identical trends in the samplers' relative performances.
+Table~\ref{tab:results_time} summarizes the latent and Hamiltonian sticky samplers' performances relative to the original sticky sampler's, with values above 1 indicating superior performances.

 The latent sampler outperforms the original in all cases.
 This empirical finding reinforces our conjecture from Section~\ref{sec:connecting_samplers} that the latent scheme improves on the original sticky paradigm beyond the case theoretically guaranteed by Theorem~\ref{thm:latent_as_rao_blackwellized_ver}.
+Note that their relative performance remains essentially identical when standardized by per iteration/integration time, in place of per-computation time; this is because the original and latent samplers differ only in their sticking times and generating the additional exponential random variables for the original sampler incurs negligible cost.

 The Hamiltonian sampler further improves on the latent sampler.
 Specifically, its relative advantage over both latent and original samplers generally increases as the predictor correlation, and hence the posterior correlation among parameters, increases with higher $\alpha$ values.
 This finding is consistent with the observation by \citet{nishimura2024zigzag} that the Hamiltonian sampler has an increasing advantage over the \pdmp{} as the parameter correlation increases, though their work does not consider targets with discrete masses.